mwblythe/typewriter-wiki/today/typein.md

 A type-in calendar may be on the horizon here at Typewriter Life, but not yet.

 **Fun Fact:** An outdoor type-in is sometimes called a "type-out".

+A history of the first several years of type-ins can be found at http://type-in.org.

+More documentation of type-ins can be found on Welcome to the Typosphere: http://typosphere.blogspot.com/search/label/type-in